Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Fotor

-Fotor sits at an interesting spot between photo editor and design tool.
-It's not going to replace Photoshop for heavy retouching.
-Let's be clear on that.
-But if you need to produce photo-enhanced social graphics, product mockups, or image-forward marketing materials without climbing a steep learning curve, it's solid.
-Plus at $39.99/year for Pro, it's one of the most affordable options here.
-After using it for a few weeks, the AI features — especially HDR effects and AI portrait retouching — actually felt useful instead of gimmicky.
+Fotor sits at an interesting intersection of photo editor and design tool.
+It's not going to replace Photoshop for heavy retouching — let's be clear about that.
+But for a freelancer who needs to produce photo-enhanced social graphics, product mockups, or image-forward marketing materials without climbing a steep learning curve, it punches well above its weight class.
+At $39.99/year for the Pro plan, it's also one of the most affordable options on this entire list.
+The AI features — particularly the HDR effects and AI portrait retouching — have genuinely improved over the past year and feel useful rather than gimmicky.

 Key Features:

-• Photo editing and graphic design in one place
+• Photo editing and graphic design in one interface

 • AI photo enhancer and background remover